Taking the Milky Way for a spin: disc formation in the ARTEMIS simulations: Summary and conclusions

 \section{Summary and conclusions}

-We have used the \textsc{artemis} simualations of galaxies in Milky Way-mass haloes to investigate the spin-up of discs.
+We have used the \textsc{artemis} simulations of galaxies in Milky Way-mass haloes to investigate the spin-up of discs.
 We have focused on the relations between the time of disc spin-up and the mass assembly histories of parent haloes, including the presence of a merger and associated kinematic signatures similar to the Gaia Sausage-Enceladus (GSE) merger in the Milky Way.
 Our results and conclusions can be summarised as follows.

 \begin{enumerate}[label=\textbf{(\roman*)}] \item Most galaxies with discs at $z=0$ form their discs at higher metallicity than the Milky Way. \textsc{artemis} galaxies with a GSE-like feature form discs earlier and at lower metallicities than those without, and are closer to the track of the median $v_\phi-\rm [Fe/H]$ of the Milky Way (see Fig.~\ref{fig:median_tracks}).
-We select six Milky Way-like galaxies (those with the highest median $v_\phi$ at [Fe/H]~$=-1$), five of which have a GSE-like feature.\\[-2mm]
+We select six early spin-up galaxies which are similar to the Milky Way (those with the highest median $v_\phi$ at [Fe/H]~$=-1$), five of which have a GSE-like feature.\\[-2mm]

 \item The distribution of stars before the disc forms is irregular without a well-defined disc or flattening (see Fig.~\ref{fig:SFR_density}).
 There is thus no evidence in simulations for the existence of an ancient metal-poor disc before the main disc spin-up. \\[-2mm]